 Google Tag Manager

-With the ClickPatrol tag in Google Tag Manager, you can track and classify user interactions as Legitimate or Suspicious events directly on your website.
-These events can be used to build custom audiences in platforms like Google Ads or Analytics, allowing you to target real users more effectively.
+With the ClickPatrol tag in Google Tag Manager, you can track and classify traffic as Legitimate or Suspicious events directly on your website.
+These events can be used to build custom audiences in platforms like Google Ads or GA4, allowing you to target real users more effectively.
 You can also control which tags or scripts load based on the event type, helping block unnecessary scripts for suspicious traffic.
 Overall, it lets you optimize ad spend, improve data quality, and enhance protection against invalid clicks.

 Setup ClickPatrol Tag in Tag Manager#